Tablet computer: Gaming tablet

 Some tablets are modified by adding physical gamepad buttons such as D-pad and thumb sticks for better gaming experience combined with the touchscreen and all other features of a typical tablet computer.
 Most of these tablets are targeted to run native OS games and emulator games.
 Nvidia's Shield Tablet, with an 8 in display, and running Android, is an example.
 It runs Android games purchased from Google Play store.
 PC games can also be streamed to the tablet from computers with some higher end models of Nvidia-powered video cards.
-The Nintendo Switch hybrid console is also a gaming tablet that runs on its own system software, features detachable Joy-Con controllers with motion controls and three gaming modes: table-top mode using its kickstand, traditional docked/TV mode and handheld mode.
-While not entirely an actual tablet form factor due to their sizes, some other handheld console including the smaller version of Nintendo Switch, the Nintendo Switch Lite, and PlayStation Vita are treated as an gaming tablet or tablet replacement by community and reviewer/publisher due to their capabilities on browsing the internet and multimedia capabilities.
+The Nintendo Switch hybrid console and its successor Nintendo Switch 2 are also a gaming tablet that runs on its own system software, features detachable Joy-Con controllers with motion controls (along with its successor Joy-Con 2 controllers to additionally consist with the mouse control, replacing the IR motion camera sensor) and three gaming modes: table-top mode using its kickstand, traditional docked/TV mode and handheld mode.
+While not entirely an actual tablet form factor due to their sizes, some other handheld console including the smaller version of Nintendo Switch and its successor Nintendo Switch 2, the Nintendo Switch Lite, and PlayStation Vita are treated as a gaming tablet or tablet replacement by community and reviewer/publisher due to their capabilities on browsing the internet and multimedia capabilities.